RunestoneInteractive/httlads/_sources/WorldFacts/cs2_scrape_business_data_from_cia.rst

 The challenge of this project is that each variable, such as budget, GDP, inflation rate, etc., is on its page.
 So, we will have to combine data from many pages into a single coherent data frame.
-Then, when we have gathered all of the columns, we can pull them together into one nice data frame, and we'll learn how to save that to a CSV file.
+Then, when we have gathered all of the columns, we can pull them together into one nice data frame, and save that to a CSV file.

-If you design a good function for finding and scraping one piece of information, make it work for all pieces of information, and in the end, you will have a minimal amount of code that does a LOT of work.
+If you design a good function like the one in the previous case study to find and scrape one piece of information, you can also make it work for all pieces of information.
+If you accomplish this, in the end, you will have minimal amount of code that does a lot of work.
 Therefore, try scraping one or two pages and when you have become comfortable scraping single pages.
 You can gather all the columns and URLs from the ``notesanddefs.html`` file, and loop through the URLs to go to each page and retrieve all the information you want.

 Copy path from your file explorer.
 Here is an example of how it should look like.